paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 Section is a composite of the acts of Aug.
 15, 1876, and Feb.
 14, 1902, cited in the credits.

+#### Amendments
+2023—Pub.
+L. 118–31 struck out “, and he shall be appointed by the President” after “Commissioner of Public Buildings and Grounds”.

 #### Change of Name
-Change of name of Architect of the Capitol, functions abolished, transferred, etc., by prior acts, see Prior Provisions and Change of Name notes set out under [section 1801 of this title](./chapter-028-architect-of-the-capitol.md#section-1801).
+Change of name of Architect of the Capitol, functions abolished, transferred, etc., by prior acts, see Prior Provisions and Change of Name notes set out under former [section 1801 of this title](./chapter-028-architect-of-the-capitol.md#section-1801).

+#### Effective Date of 2023 Amendment
+Amendment by Pub.
+L. 118–31 applicable with respect to appointments made on or after Dec.
+22, 2023, see [section 1801a(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1801a/e&num=0&edition=prelim).

 #### Transfer to Architect of the Capitol
 Pub.
 L. 112–74, div.
 G, title I, § 1202, Dec.
 23, 2011, 125 Stat.
 1129, provided that: “(a) Transfer.—To the extent that the Director of the National Park Service has jurisdiction and control over any portion of the area described in subsection (b) and any monument or other facility which is located within such area, such jurisdiction and control is hereby transferred to the Architect of the Capitol as of the date of the enactment of this Act [Dec.
 23, 2011]. “(b) Area Described.—The area described in this subsection is the property which is bounded on the north by Pennsylvania Avenue Northwest, on the east by First Street Northwest and First Street Southwest, on the south by Maryland Avenue Southwest, and on the west by Third Street Southwest and Third Street Northwest.”